RatkoFri/RS/MPU9250/7_exercise.md

 ### Tips:

 * Use Ticker to read the sensor data
-* You need to divide the sensor data with 131 (read the datasheet).
+* You need to divide the sensor data with 131 (as stated in datasheet).
 The obtained value has a measurement unit in °/s (angular velocity)
-* Use variables with type float to calculate the angular velocity
+* Use variables with type float to store the angular velocity